 So when that joy didn't fill my home with my children during the holiday season, I found myself devastated and resentful.
 I wanted to solve the “problem”.
 I wanted to break the barrier blocking my immediate family from complete euphoria during the holidays.
 I wanted a band-aid to make everything feel better.

 I fought and fought for years.
-I struggled with family members offering advice on how to handle our SPD child.
-I looked emotions of inadequacy and failure straight in the eye.
+I struggled with family members offering advice on how to handle our SPD child & how to help him stay calm during the holidays.
+I looked at emotions of inadequacy and failure straight in the eye.
 Sadness and anxiety suffocated me during the holidays.
 I continued to push myself and my family into these uncomfortable, unhappy, and joyless family holiday gatherings.
 My child always challenged these days even though I knew and I embraced that if he could behave well, he would, that his greatest obstacle in life is also his greatest gift.

 What You Need to Know about Surviving Holidays